An Algorithm for Local Transverse Feedback Linearization: Supporting Results

+Before completing the proof of the main result, we present a number of supporting propositions.
+They will connect the conditions of transverse feedback linearization ---~\eqref{controllability},~\eqref{involutivity},~\eqref{constantdim} --- to the algorithmic procedure.

-Proposition~\ref{prop:relativedegree} of Section~\ref{sec:tech:relativedegree} established that an output \(h\) yielding a uniform vector relative degree at \(p_0\) must have a differential that lives in a specific ideal but not live in the subsequent ideal of the derived flag~\eqref{eqn:flag}.
+Recall Proposition~\ref{prop:relativedegree} established that an output \(h\) yielding a uniform vector relative degree at \(p_0\) must have a differential that lives in a specific ideal but not live in the subsequent ideal of the derived flag~\eqref{eqn:flag}.
 Now we ask a different question: Given an output that yields a uniform vector relative degree, how do we find new scalar outputs that (1) yield a smaller uniform vector relative degree and (2) combines with previously known scalar outputs to yield a vector relative degree?
 All the while, we must ensure that (3) the new outputs vanish on the target manifold \(\Manifold{N}.\)

 Points (1) and (2) are classically performed by ``adapting'' the basis of \emph{exact} generators for the derived flag~\eqref{eqn:flag}.
-The process of adaptation is given little attention in the literature~\cite{Gardner1992,Mehra2014}.
-This is because the process itself is straightforward when there are no specifications beyond feedback linearizing \emph{all} the dynamics of the system.
-It is point (3) that imposes a greater degree of difficulty in the adaptation process precisely because we ask that the differentials of the outputs \(\D h^i\) annihilate tangent vectors to \(\Manifold{N}.\) At a high level, we present three different procedures that together will be used to construct the correct adaptation of the derived flag.
-These are: \begin{enumerate}[label={(\alph*)}] \item{ finding generators that ``drop off'' when computing the derived flag~\eqref{eqn:flag}, } \item{ grouping generators of the derived flag into those that annihilate tangent vectors to \(\Manifold{L}\) and those that do not, and } \item{ rewriting generators of the derived flag so that the induced output will have a full rank decoupling matrix, i.e., decouple the towers \emph{\`a la} Gardner \& Shadwick~\cite{Gardner1992}. } \end{enumerate} This section presents technical results that demonstrate how to perform steps~\ref{adapt:a} and ~\ref{adapt:b} and justifies the process for~\ref{adapt:c}.
-Step~\ref{adapt:c} is presented fully in the proof of the main result.
+It is point (3) that imposes a greater degree of difficulty in the adaptation process precisely because we ask that the differentials of the outputs \(\D h^i\) annihilate tangent vectors to \(\Manifold{N}.\) At a high level, we present three procedures that together will be used to correctly adapt the derived flag.
+These are: \begin{enumerate}[label={(\alph*)}] \item{ finding generators that ``drop off'' when computing the derived flag~\eqref{eqn:flag}, } \item{ grouping generators into those that annihilate tangent vectors to \(\Manifold{L}\) and those that do not, and } \item{ rewriting generators so that the induced output has a full rank decoupling matrix. } \end{enumerate} {\blue Note that these steps are performed repeatedly throughout the algorithm.} This section presents technical results that demonstrate how to perform steps~\ref{adapt:a} and ~\ref{adapt:b}.
+Step~\ref{adapt:c} is presented in the proof of the main result.